Nazhan Zulkifle

-Muhammad Nazhan bin Zulkifle (born 17 January 2001) is a Bruneian footballer who plays as a defender for Kasuka FC of the Brunei Super League and the Brunei national football team.
+Muhammad Nazhan bin Zulkifle (born 17 January 2001) is a Bruneian professional footballer who plays as a defender for Brunei Super League club Kasuka.

 Club career

 Since 2016, Nazhan has been a regular of his age group in Tabuan Muda, the national youth scheme formed by the National Football Association of Brunei Darussalam in preparation for international tournaments.
 He played league football for the 'B' team of Tabuan Muda in the 2017 Brunei Premier League.

 Nazhan signed for Kasuka FC in the 2018–19 Brunei Super League as one of several established Brunei youth internationals snapped up by the ambitious club.
 He scored his first league goal on his debut in a 11–0 victory against Setia Perdana on 28 October 2018.
 He also captained Kasuka's Under-19 team that played in the national youth league.
 The team reached second place that season and was awarded an AFC Cup berth for the 2021 edition after securing an AFC club license, but their qualifying matches were ultimately cancelled due to the COVID-19 pandemic.

 On 4 December 2022, Nazhan reached the final of the 2022 Brunei FA Cup with Kasuka, where they lost to DPMM FC by 2–1 in regular time.
+The next year saw Nazhan's team dominating the league and finishing in first place, handing Nazhan his first taste of silverware.
+Kasuka repeated the feat the following season in dramatic fashion, clinching the title in their last fixture against table toppers DPMM II in a 2–3 victory.